-Join Jeff Toister for an in-depth discussion in this video Creating active learning techniques, part of Instructional Design Essentials: Adult Learners.
+Join Jeff Toister for an in-depth discussion in this video Creating active learning techniques, part of Instructional Design: Adult Learners.

 …In this course, we've touched on a few things about how adults learn.…For instance, active learning is more effective than passive because it…involves the brain.…We also learn that it's best to use a variety of delivery methods.…Using several delivery methods can improve learning and retention.…Regardless of a person's preferred learning style.…In this video, we're going to talk about how to create these activities.…I'll give you three strategies you can use to quickly develop active learning.…The first strategy is Borrowing activities from other trainers.…